sbentley2019/LHL-midterm/README.md

 # !Ritual

 !Ritual is a simple food ordering app that allows users to view close restaurants on a map and order food from their browsers.
+Created over the period of a week in a team of 3 for our midterm project at Lighthouse Labs.

 ## Screenshots